johnathan-convertino-afrl/system_builder/README.md

 date: 2024.12.16

-details: Generic python application that uses YAML to script builds and define commands.
+details: Generic python library that uses YAML to script project builds and define commands for them.

 license: MIT

 ---
 ## TODO
-  - Document
+  - Cleanup logger code

-## Quick Info
+  - Better kills(more hit points)
-  - Document
+  - Documentation

 ## Version
 ### Current
-  - none
+  - v0.5.0 - first proper library

 ### Past
-  - none
+  - v0.0.0

 ### DOCUMENTATION
   For detailed usage information, please navigate to one of the following sources.
 They are the same, just in a different format.